Marco Sassone

 Marco Sassone, OMRI (born 1942, in Campi Bisenzio) is an American-Italian painter.
 He moved to Florence in 1954, where his interest in painting began.
 He studied architectural drafting at the Istituto Galileo Galilei, and sold his first works, watercolor sketches, to tourists.
 Sassone studied with painter Silvio Loffredo, who had been a pupil of the Austrian artist Oskar Kokoschka.
 These artists formed Sassone's early influences.

 In November 1967, after the destructive flood that had devastated Florence, Sassone traveled to the United States where he settled in California.
 He moved to Laguna Beach, where he exhibited at the annual Festival of the Arts.
 In the early 1980s Sassone moved his studio to San Francisco, where he encountered homelessness.
 He spent several years sketching the homeless people he met while observing life on the streets.
 This work formed the exhibition "Home on the Streets" which opened in 1994, at the Museo ItaloAmericano in San Francisco, and traveled to Los Angeles and Florence, Italy.

-In 1982 Marco Sassone was Knighted by president of Italy, Sandro Pertini, into the Order to the Merit of the Italian Republic and received a gold medal award from the Italian Academy of Arts, Literature and Science.
+In 1982, Marco Sassone was knighted by the then president of Italy, Sandro Pertini, into the Order to the Merit of the Italian Republic and received a gold medal award from the Italian Academy of Arts, Literature and Science.

 In 2005, Marco Sassone relocated to Toronto, Ontario, Canada.

-Early life and Career
+Early life and career

 Sassone was born in Campi Bisenzio (Florence), Italy on July 27, 1942 during World War II.
 A childhood encounter with a homeless man in Campi Bisenzio first inspired the artist's lifelong interest in marginalized people and places in society.
 In 1950 he moved to Florence and attended the school Niccolò Machiavelli where he studied life drawings under professor Ugo Maturo; he attended then the Instituto Galileo Galilei where he met Silvio Loffredo, an important figurative painter, himself the pupil of Austrian master Oskar Kokoschka.
 He began exhibiting his work in numerous exhibitions in Italy including Galleria Mentana and Lo Sprone Art Centre in Florence.
 His personal experience of the destruction of the city of Florence during the flood of 1966 left a lasting impression that can be seen in his work, throughout his career.